 First and foremost, I highly recommend Mexico City for any traveler!
 After spending a week in this massive and beautiful city, it has already climbed back up to the top my travel list.
 From the food to the historical sites and architecture, it was truly an unforgettable week.

-That being said, I also highly recommend Mexico City as a must-visit destination for black folks.
+That being said, I highly recommend Mexico City as a must-visit destination for black travelers.
 The sprawling city has so much to offer, and my experience was one of acceptance.
 Even more so than other Latin American cities I’ve been to, I felt very welcome in Mexico City and was able to fully take advantage of being in the city.

 The food!
 If you like the Mexican food you get in the States, you’ll be in heaven here!
 The staples – tacos, chilaquiles, tamales, and corn – are abundant!
 We had a street food snack every day.
-If street food doesn’t do it for you, there are also five-star restaurants across the city at a fraction of the cost of similar restaurants back home.
+But if street food doesn’t do it for you, there are also five-star restaurants across the city at a fraction of the cost of similar restaurants back home.
 We did strictly Mexican food while in town, and stuck to the pattern of eating street food during the day and then fine dining for dinner.
 A couple of our favorite ‘fancy spots’ were –

-- Green Space.
+Green Space.
 Though known as an expansive concrete jungle, Mexico City offers plenty of green space to explore.
-A couple of my favorites were – Parque Mexico, Condesa; Bosque de Chapultepec, and Parque Lincoln, Polanco.
+A couple of my favorite parks were – Parque Mexico, Condesa; Bosque de Chapultepec, and Parque Lincoln, Polanco.
 Also, visiting Frida Kahlo’s property was amazing to see where she lived, but the gardens and courtyard were also amazing!

 Like many cities, the determination of your treatment is in status as an American and thus somebody with money.
 We were American travels rather than black travelers.
 We dined at a wide range of restaurants while in CMDX, from five-star establishments to street vendors, and across the board we received amazing service.

 Stares Here and There

 We noticed it, and our friends noticed it as well.
-Just about anywhere we walked, Rodney and I were met with stares.
-With a head full of box braids and Rodney, a pretty tall black dude, we stood out.
+Just about anywhere I walked with my other black friends, we were met with stares.
+In more local, less touristy neighborhoods, we definitely stood out and were met with some states.
 On the whole, though, I took these stares as curiosity and nothing more.